Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Primary and Secondary Attributes
 ================================
 *Primary attributes* represent a creature's raw capabilities, used in the majority of rolls and checks.
-Every primary attribute directly determines the values of its associated *secondary attributes*.
+Every primary attribute determines the base value of its associated *secondary attribute*.

-Primary attributes can also be tracked in half numbers; rather than receiving another die, an attribute with an extra .5 point grants +1 reroll when using that attribute.
+Primary attributes can also be tracked in half numbers; an attribute with an extra .5 point grants +1 reroll when using that attribute.

 .. note::
       Each primary attribute and each pool (except for Vitality) is stopped at a maximum of 7.
 The minimum is also 1, though it is still possible to be reduced to 0 through effects or attribute damage.
-Attributes cannot be made negative.
+Attributes or pools cannot be made negative.

 --------